 Newton was named NFL Most Valuable Player and led the Panthers to the Super Bowl in 2015 where they would lose to the Denver Broncos.

-Not only has he solidified himself as one of the biggest names and faces in football, but Cam Newton, now with the New England Patriots, is one of the most marketable athletes in all of American sports.
+Not only did he solidify himself as one of the biggest names and faces in football, but Cam Newton, who last spent time with the New England Patriots, is one of the most marketable athletes in all of American sports.
 It all began with one magical season down on The Plains in Auburn.